Skip to content

 Finally, also the 802.11s mesh connections can be password protected, this will require a specific configuration and this package to be selected:

-• Network → wpad-mesh-wolfssl
+• Network → wpad-mesh-openssl

 and this to be de-selected: